STOP2/stop2.0-traveller-client/README.md

 ```bash
 react-native start
 ```
-In a new terminal window:
+In a new terminal window run:
 ```bash
 react-native run-android
 ```